Leargos/master/README.md

 We are to create a reservation system for a Spa salon.
 A client should be able to make an reservation with a masseuse.
 To accomplish this task we need a set of rooms (let's begin with one) and some employees.
 We need one receptionist and masseuse.
 Each reservation should be put in a calendar.

+These are some changes made to readme file